UniQxGit/386RabidsUno/readme.txt

 Cards - contains the images for different cards (normals, specials, and faced down state)
 	  -	for normals: Card_1_2.png means it has a color value = 1 and number value = 2

-Music - background music for the game (currently only using music_2.mp4)
+Music - background music for the game (randomizes between 3 songs music_x.mp4)

 Sounds - sounds / voice acting for the game.
 	   - AI has their own voice lines (ex. used special card, if it's their turn, if they won/lost)